We provide funding, training, advocacy opportunities, a support network, discounts, and many other resources. Click the categories below for details.

 - Annual Conference - Approximately 150 people gather each November in Kingsport, Tennessee (and now also online) to learn from expert speakers – both from within our membership and from their respective fields – about best practices in fundraising, volunteer management, construction, etc. It's our most popular program, and most Coalition Members participate.

-- Spring Virtual Summits - We host single-day gatherings online to connect and educate home repair staff with similar job functions.
-There's a day for executive directors, fundraisers, board members and senior staff, a day for volunteer managers, and a day for construction staff.
+- Spring Virtual Summits - We're hosting 7 90-minute online roundtables to connect and educate home repair staff with similar job functions.
+It's free for members!

 - Affinity Groups - Like-minded members gather virtually on a regular basis to share best practices.
 There's no cost for Coalition Members to participate in these groups:

 - Cohorts - More intense than affinity groups, cohorts participate in a time-limited program that typically involves a training series and a fee for participation.